nextgenuniversity1-oss/stellarspend-contracts/README.md

 The spending proof circuit successfully generates and verifies a zero-knowledge proof locally using Noir and Barretenberg.

 ![ZK Proof Verified](docs/images/zk_proof_verified.png)
+## On-Chain Verification

+The generated UltraHonk proof is submitted to the `zk-verifier` Soroban contract.

+The verifier contract validates the proof before the `spending-limits` contract authorizes a payment.

+Without successful verification, the transaction is rejected.

 ## How ZK Works